What is the process to obtain a divorce in Jamaica?

 How long do you have to be separated to get a divorce in Jamaica?

-Before requesting a divorce in Jamaica, you must have been married for at least two years and separated for at least one year, under that Act.
+Before requesting a divorce, you must have been married for at least two years and separated for at least a year, under that Act.
 Prior to the application date, that one-year separation must have been continuous.
 Separation, however, is not just a problem for separated spouses.

 Do I need a lawyer to get a divorce in Jamaica?

-When deciding whether to dissolve their marriage, the spouses may require the counsel and aid of a lawyer.
-In Jamaica West Indies, attorneys frequently provide guidance and outline the procedure.
+When deciding whether to dissolve their marital union, the spouses may require the counsel and aid of a lawyer.
+Our attorneys frequently provide guidance and outlines to navigate the procedure.

 What are the steps for divorce in Jamaica?

-Divorce in Jamaica goes through four stages: (1) commencement, or submitting a petition for divorce, (2) service, (3) application for a decree nisi, and (4) application for an absolute decree.
+Divorce goes through four stages: (1) commencement, or submitting a petition for divorce, (2) service, (3) application for a decree nisi, and (4) application for an absolute decree.

 How long is divorce process in Jamaica?

-The petitioner may next file the proper paperwork for a decree nisi, sometimes known as the first Divorce Order.
+The petitioner may next file the proper paperwork for the first Divorce Order.
 A hearing before the judge is not necessary.
 However, this process takes, on average, nine to twelve months to complete.

 What is the fastest way to get a divorce in Jamaica?

-In Jamaica, it is possible to divorce quickly.
+It is possible to divorce quickly.
 An uncontested divorce is the most straightforward and speediest kind of divorce.
-Because you and your spouse have resolved all of the major issues, that will enable the divorce to be finalised really quickly.
+Because you and your husband/wife have resolved all of the major issues, that will enable the divorce to be finalised really quickly.

 What documents are required for divorce in Jamaica?

-The following documents are submitted with the application for the decree nisi: a) notice to dispense with hearing; b) petitioner’s affidavit in support of petition for dissolution of marriage; c) affidavit of search; and d) decree nisi.
+The following documents are submitted with the application for the annulment of the marriage: a) notice to dispense with hearing; b) petitioner’s affidavit in support of the application for dissolution of marriage; c) affidavit of search; and d) decree nisi.

 How do you dissolve a marriage in Jamaica?

-According to Rule 76.4 (3) of the Civil Procedure Rules, 2002, either party to the marriage may begin an application for an annulment of marriage at the Supreme Court of Jamaica at any time following the marriage ceremony by submitting a Petition for Nullity of Marriage.
+According to Rule 76.4 (3) of the Civil Procedure Rules, 2002, either party to the may begin an application for an annulment at the Supreme Court at any time following the ceremony by submitting a Petition for Nullity of Marriage.

 Am I legally married if I got married in Jamaica?